Teachers Retirement System of The State of Kentucky Takes $413,000 Position in Onto Innovation Inc. (NYSE:ONTO)

-Several other institutional investors have also recently made changes to their positions in the company.
-First Horizon Advisors Inc. acquired a new stake in shares of Onto Innovation in the third quarter valued at $27,000.
-First Quadrant L P CA acquired a new position in Onto Innovation during the third quarter valued at $35,000.
-Trust Co. of Vermont acquired a new position in Onto Innovation during the third quarter valued at $40,000.
-Bollard Group LLC acquired a new position in Onto Innovation during the third quarter valued at $65,000.
-Finally, KBC Group NV acquired a new position in Onto Innovation during the third quarter valued at $167,000.
-Institutional investors and hedge funds own 93.46% of the company’s stock.
+A number of other hedge funds have also recently modified their holdings of the business.
+First Horizon Advisors Inc. acquired a new position in Onto Innovation in the 3rd quarter worth about $27,000.
+First Quadrant L P CA acquired a new position in Onto Innovation in the 3rd quarter worth about $35,000.
+Trust Co. of Vermont acquired a new position in Onto Innovation in the 3rd quarter worth about $40,000.
+Bollard Group LLC acquired a new position in Onto Innovation in the 3rd quarter worth about $65,000.
+Finally, KBC Group NV acquired a new position in Onto Innovation in the 3rd quarter worth about $167,000.
+93.46% of the stock is currently owned by institutional investors.

-In other Onto Innovation news, VP Robert Alan Koch sold 15,000 shares of Onto Innovation stock in a transaction dated Monday, December 14th.
-The stock was sold at an average price of $46.61, for a total value of $699,150.00.
-Following the sale, the vice president now owns 41,295 shares of the company’s stock, valued at approximately $1,924,759.95.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Steven R. Roth sold 5,000 shares of Onto Innovation stock in a transaction dated Monday, November 9th.
+In related news, Director Bruce C. Rhine sold 100,000 shares of the stock in a transaction that occurred on Thursday, November 5th.
+The stock was sold at an average price of $37.12, for a total transaction of $3,712,000.00.
+Following the completion of the sale, the director now owns 501,549 shares in the company, valued at approximately $18,617,498.88.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, CFO Steven R. Roth sold 5,000 shares of the stock in a transaction that occurred on Monday, November 9th.
 The shares were sold at an average price of $40.00, for a total value of $200,000.00.
-Following the completion of the sale, the chief financial officer now directly owns 51,984 shares in the company, valued at approximately $2,079,360.
+Following the sale, the chief financial officer now owns 51,984 shares of the company’s stock, valued at approximately $2,079,360.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 128,587 shares of company stock worth $4,995,284.
-Corporate insiders own 3.30% of the company’s stock.
+In the last 90 days, insiders have sold 128,587 shares of company stock valued at $4,995,284.
+3.30% of the stock is owned by corporate insiders.

+Several research analysts have weighed in on the company.
+B. Riley upped their target price on Onto Innovation from $51.00 to $59.00 and gave the stock a “buy” rating in a research report on Monday, December 14th.
+Zacks Investment Research upgraded Onto Innovation from a “hold” rating to a “buy” rating and set a $37.00 price target for the company in a research note on Wednesday, November 4th.
+Five equities research analysts have rated the stock with a buy rating, The stock currently has a consensus rating of “Buy” and an average price target of $44.00.

 Onto Innovation Inc designs, develops, manufactures, and supports process control tools that performs macro-defect inspection and metrology, lithography systems, and process control analytical software used by semiconductor and advanced packaging device manufacturers worldwide.
 The company offers process and yield management solutions used in bare silicon wafer production and processing facilities, and device packaging and test facilities through standalone systems for macro-defect inspection, packaging lithography, probe card test and analysis, and transparent and opaque thin film measurements.